Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 So I wrote a code to inject my hacked .SPR and .PRG files by chunks of 2048 bytes with expected gaps of 304 bytes in between.
 Which was the case, mostly.
 2048 bytes is hopefully long enough to have a unique matching in the track 1 binary and target precise address range by comparison, except for redunding padding area (just ignored here).
 So the trick was to search for a sequence in the binary matching a chunk of 2048 bytes from the non hacked original files (.SPR and .PRG) to build a table of address ranges for each files, then use this address table to inject chunks of the hacked files to their respective range.
 As I did only data substitutions while keeping the total file length constant, it works without any issue.
 Of course there is a ton of optimization and tricks to go faster (like dealing with modified chunks only, ignore padding area with low entropy, searching in priority the next packet 304 bytes further instead of anywhere, etc.) but you get the idea: seek and inject 2048 byte chunks at the right place.
 Some sequences of tiles are redundant in several .SPR files so multiple chunk insertion points are possible.
 Typically most of tiles from AREA2.SPR and TITLE.SPR are redunding.

-Last quirk, for all the hacked chunks reinjected, the following EDC/ECC 288 bytes say that corresponding data are now corrupted (of course).
+Last issue, for all the hacked chunks reinjected, the following EDC/ECC 288 bytes say that corresponding data are now corrupted (of course).
+The real Neo Geo CD does not like that at all.
 So the last step was to regenerate the right EDC/ECC data for each modified chunk with a dedicated tool (adapted from another project, see Acknowledgments section).

-Replace the genuine track 1 by hacked one, run it with a Neo Geo CD SD loader because it is the fastest route from hacking to real hardware for testing.
-Enjoy your bloody version.
+Et voilà !

 I guess there must be a possible workflow starting from scratch with the individual files but my solution is working fine.
 Better is the enemy of good.

+Interesting property of the Neo Geo CD version: as it is fully compiled from the MVS version and at the end of the toolchain, if the CD version works on real hardware, the MVS version works too.

 ## Identified flaws

-- The 15 colors limit per tile was surprisingly frustrating.
+- The 15 colors limit per tile and one palette per character was surprisingly frustrating.
 The redness of blood may vary depending on the compromises made when juggling with palette swap, yet existing satisfying reds (more or less brown), my artistic perception but most of all, my laziness.
 My goal is not to redo the entire tileset.
 Overall, the game is now more reddish.
 I reused only the existing colors to keep the designer's original vision intact.
 I think it fits the game really well.
 - Some rare flashing animations during the horse rides are still unexpectedly white among the regular red ones, no idea why for the moment.
 Pretty sure you won't even see it before reading this section.

 # List of modifications